 Firstly, it will suck.
 But only at first.

 Then it will feel like the best spa you’ve ever sat in, complete with candles and blissful music and sparkling rose` with fresh strawberries (in fact, that’s a great way to spend an hour).

 You will get used to it.
 You will get past that initial mild restlessness.
 Especially if you just accept that it feels hard at first.
-If you don’t give in to that urge to distract, quit, leave, do something else, you’ll sink into that blissful place.
+If you don’t give in to that urge to distract, quit, leave or start something else, you’ll sink into that blissful place.

 It will get easier each time, but it’s really wise to just know that your mind wants to drag you back into the familiar, busy chaos of life.